Configure Single Workflow Line

 Step 5

-The Phone Line Greeting is what your caller will hear when they first call your phone number.
-You can use the default greeting or opt to record a custom greeting that provides the caller with additional information.
+The Phone Line Greeting is what your caller will hear when they call your phone number.
+You can use the default greeting or opt to record a custom greeting that prompts the caller to leave specific information in their voice message.

 2. Record a new greeting.
 In this instance, you'll be asked to provide a direct phone number where you can be called.
 The application will phone you and provide step-by-step instructions on how to record, preview and save your greeting.

 3. Upload an audio file.
-If selecting this option, you will be able to upload an existing audio file for use as a greeting on one of your phone lines.
+If selecting this option, you will be able to upload a pre-recorded audio file for use as a greeting on your phone line.

 Step 7

-Next, you can configure the Line Settings.
-If you'd like the caller to verify their identity as human before triggering the phone line, enable the toggle.
+Next, we'll configure the Line Settings.
+If you'd like the caller to verify their identity as human before triggering the phone line, enable the toggle Require verification of inbound call before triggering workflow.
 Undertaking this step prevents auto-diallers and telemarketing services from triggering the phone line.
 This is accomplished by requiring the caller to press a number on their telephone keypad when prompted.
-If choosing to enable this option, be sure to update your Phone Line Greeting (above) to guide the caller.
+If choosing to enable this option, be sure to update your Phone Line Greeting (above) to guide the caller through this step.

 Step 8

-Once a caller has recorded a message requesting a callback or sent an inbound text message, Connect Rocket can trigger a Workflow that you design to ensure the caller receives a response.
-You can choose to add notifications, a conference call and/or a pager notification.
-Whatever you ultimately design will be triggered when the phone line is called or messaged.
+Once a caller has recorded a message requesting a callback or sent an inbound text message, Connect Rocket can trigger a workflow with associated actions to ensure the caller's message is escalated properly within your organization.
+Available actions are: notifications, conference calls and/or pager notifications.
+You can add one or many actions.

 Adding a Notification